eonflux-ai/pyon/README.md

 ---
 <br>

-## 14. MIME Type
+## 14. Media Type (IANA)

-Pyon files use a structured JSON-compatible format and are best identified by the MIME type:
+Pyon files use a structured JSON-compatible format and are best identified by the media type:
 `application/vnd.pyon+json`

 This follows the IANA convention for custom JSON-based types (`+json`) and is appropriate for files with `.pyon` extension.